 Wheeler was mainly a Greek scholar (and more a philologist than linguist), but at Berkeley he also taught Sanskrit (founded the Sanskrit Dept.), Gothic and Balto-Slavic.
 He made numerous visits to Europe, in 1909-10 visiting Professor at Berlin University.

 Publications: Diss.
 Der griechische Nominalaccent.
 8+146 p.
 Strassburg 1885.

 – Analogy and the Scope of Its Application in Language.
-Ithaca NY 1887; Dionysos and Immortality.
+50 p.
+Ithaca NY 1887; Dionysos and Immortality: the Greek faith in immortality as affected by the rise of individualism.
+67 p.
 Boston 1899; Alexander the Great: The Merging of East and West in Universal History.
+15+520 p.
 N.Y.
 1900; etc.

 – “The Origin of Grammatical Gender”, Jn. of Germanic Philol.
 2, 1899, 528-545 ; other writings.

 Sources: N.C.A.B.
 4, 480; Who Was Who in Am.
 1; *M.C.
 Deutsch, The Abundant Life: B.I.W.
 Berkeley 1926; *I.M.
 Linforth, D.Am.B.
 21, 44-46; W.F.
 Wyatt Jr. in Briggs (ed.), Biogr.
 Dict. of N. Am.
 Class.
 1994, 692f.; Wikipedia with photo.

 Last Updated on 3 months by Admin